sparktsang/sparktsang.github.io/_posts/benefactor.md

 I met the first, and to this day, the last, benefactor of my life.

 He seemed to see right through me.
 He understood my journey, my relentless quest for independence and intellectual autonomy.
 He asked profound, probing questions about my past, and for some reason I still don't fully understand, I opened up to this stranger in a way I never had before.
-I spoke of my teenage existential crisis, the conflicts with my father, my search for meaning in philosophy, even my failed attempt at a "co-living revolution".
+I spoke of my teenage existential crisis, the conflicts with my father, my search for meaning in philosophy, even my attempt at a "co-living revolution".

 In return, he spoke of his world.
 He was a venture capitalist, with an attorney's background and vast connections.
 He talked about the power of credibility, how the right person could make people invest with a single word.
 I later found a public file on him online; he was a top-tier player who had handled billion-dollar acquisitions, a master of the intersecting worlds of law, finance, and commerce.